 Though the HX Stomp is limited in terms of its controls on the front, it’s highly customisable, and offers a broad palette of professional-grade effects to explore.
 For the guitarist that wants specific modulations, delays or a cab sim on tap ‘just in case,’ the HX Stomp is a smart, compact solution, and the capacitive footswitches make assigning and editing a relatively error-free procedure - it’s unlikely you’ll need to refer to the manual much at all.
 And if you don't need the amp models and fancy a few more footswitches, there's also the HX Effects.

-Read our full Line 6 HX Stomp review
+Read more: Line 6 HX Stomp review

 The Eventide H90 Harmonizer is the follow-up to the cult classic Eventide H9, of which many could be found on pro guitarists’ pedalboards.
 Loads of guitarists were adding two H9s to their ‘boards to make the most out of the amazing algorithms on board, so it made sense for the next iteration that Eventide would essentially stick two H9s together in one unit.